This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 Frequently Asked Questions

-Yes, both the K-Supreme and K-Elite feature a Strong Brew button that increases brewing time for a more intense flavor.
-However, the K-Supreme's MultiStream Technology provides inherently stronger extraction even without using the strong setting.
+Yes, both have a Strong Brew button that extends brewing time for more intense flavor.
+That said, the K-Supreme's MultiStream Technology already extracts more flavor even on regular settings, so you're starting from a stronger baseline before you even hit the strong button.

-Yes, both machines are fully compatible with Keurig's Universal Reusable K-Cup filter and most third-party reusable pods, allowing you to use your own ground coffee for cost savings and environmental benefits.
+Yes, both work perfectly with Keurig's Universal Reusable K-Cup and most third-party reusable pods.
+You can use your own ground coffee in either machine, which saves money and cuts down on waste.